 Power Capacity

-Portable generators typically support essential appliances such as refrigerators, lights, and small electronics.
-They are not designed to run an entire home simultaneously.
+Portable generators are typically sized to support essential appliances such as refrigerators, lights, and small electronics.
+Whole-house generators are designed for complete home coverage, allowing you to maintain normal daily life even during long outages.

 Convenience and Operation